Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 ### 5. Upload our previous working notebook to the repository

-In anticipation of our next lesson on sharing using the capability of [Binder](https://mybinder.org), we need to upload the notebook that we have bene working on.
+In anticipation of our next lesson on sharing notebooks in a dynamic rather than static way, let's upload the notebook that we have bene working on.
 To do this we will repeat many of the steps above.

 > ## Upload our file:
 > - Return to `sharing-github` repository on GitHub